Henry II of France: Death

 Henry II was an avid hunter and a participant in jousts and tournaments.
-On 30 June 1559, a tournament was held near Place des Vosges to celebrate the Peace of Cateau-Cambrésis with his longtime enemies, the Habsburgs of Austria, and to celebrate the marriage of his daughter Elisabeth of Valois to King Philip II of Spain.
-During a jousting match, King Henry, wearing the colours of his mistress Diane de Poitiers, was wounded in the eye by a fragment of the splintered lance of Gabriel Montgomery, captain of the King's Scottish Guard.
-Despite the efforts of royal surgeons Ambroise Paré and Andreas Vesalius, the court doctors ultimately "advocated a wait-and-see strategy"; as a result, the king's untreated eye and brain damage led to his death by sepsis on 10 July 1559.
-His autopsy found that he had a cerebral abscess and the infection that he got through sepsis probably travelled to his brain.
+On 30 June 1559, a tournament was held near Place des Vosges to celebrate the Peace of Cateau-Cambrésis and the marriage of his daughter Elisabeth of Valois to King Philip II of Spain.
+During a jousting match, Henry, wearing the colours of his mistress Diane de Poitiers, was wounded in the eye by a fragment of the splintered lance of Gabriel Montgomery, captain of the King's Scottish Guard.
+Contemporary accounts reported that the visor of Henry's helmet was not properly secured.
+Zanello et al. note that both Claude Haton and Jean de Serres described it as being lowered or improperly closed, which may have left Henry's eye exposed when Montgomery's lance splintered.

+Despite the efforts of royal surgeons Ambroise Paré and Andreas Vesalius, the court doctors ultimately "advocated a wait-and-see strategy".
+Modern medical analysis suggests that Henry died from an infection caused by a retained wooden fragment in the wound, complicated by intracranial infection.
 He was buried in a cadaver tomb in Saint Denis Basilica.
 Henry's death played a significant role in the decline of jousting as a sport, particularly in France.